suguruwataru/rimecmd/README.md

 The C sources must be built first.
 [Meson](https://mesonbuild.com/index.html) is used to build the C sources.

-When the project is built the first time, Meson needs to build directory `build/meson` to be setup.
+When the project is built the first time, Meson needs the build directory `build/meson` to be setup.

 ```